- What we do

 - Finding help

-Greece, which ever since 2010 has been struggling immensely to deal with its own financial crisis, cannot cope with the many arrivals.
+Greece, which ever since 2010 has been struggling immensely to deal with its own financial crisis, cannot cope with the more than 100'000 refugees and migrants in the country.
 The country is overburdened with the registration, accommodation and care of the refugees.
-Although Greek authorities, national and international NGOs and volunteers are working tirelessly to improve the situation, the need for action does not lessen.
-The people still lack secure shelter, and many refugees are left to fend completely for themselves without medico-psychological care.
+Although Greek authorities, national and international NGOs and volunteers are working tirelessly to improve the situation, the need for action does not lessen, indeed it has dramatically intensified after the fire in Camp Moria.
+More than ever, the people lack secure shelter, and many refugees are left to fend completely for themselves without medico-psychological care.
 They are too little aware of their legitimate rights, and do not know where to find support.